A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Additional Simulation Results

 For further comparison between DML (NUC), IFE and FC, we simulate panel data with latent factor confounding.
 Exposure and outcome are both driven by a small number of unobserved factors, plus idiosyncratic noise, with a constant causal effect $\beta=1$.
 To control confounding severity, we draw the factor loadings that link factors to exposure and outcome from a bivariate normal with correlation $\rho$, so larger $\rho$ implies stronger alignment between the two loading vectors and hence more severe latent confounding.
 We fix the number of units at $N=50$ and the factor dimension at $M=3$, and vary the panel length $T\in\{10,50,200\}$ to probe different $N/T$ regimes.
 Confounding strength varies over $\rho\in\{0,0.5,0.9\}$.
 Each $(\rho,T)$ configuration is replicated $50$ times.
 All methods are given the correct factor rank in these simulations.

-For each cell we report the sampling distribution of $\widehat\beta$ via box plots, faceted by $\rho$ (rows) and $T$ (columns), with a dashed line at $\beta=1$.
+Figure~\ref{fig:sim_IFE_vs_FC} reports the sampling distributions of \(\widehat{\beta}\), faceted by confounding strength \(\rho\) and panel length \(T\).
 With weak confounding ($\rho=0$), all estimators concentrate near the truth, and dispersion shrinks as $T$ increases.
 At moderate confounding ($\rho=0.5$), the DML (NUC) baseline shows clear bias; IFE improves with longer panels as factor recovery stabilizes; and the joint FC model remains close to $\beta$ with smaller spread.
 Under severe confounding ($\rho=0.9$), DML (NUC) is substantially biased and can dominate the axis scale; IFE moves toward $\beta$ as $T$ grows but remains sensitive when $T$ is small; FC is the most robust overall, with medians near $\beta$ across $T$ and reduced dispersion.
 These patterns align with the identification logic: when exposure and outcome share strong low-rank structure, explicit factor adjustment is essential, and pooling information from both sides improves recovery of the confounder space, particularly in shorter panels.